3mdeb/news-and-ideas/_posts/2018-07-17-Xen-and-Linux-kernel-debugging-with-RTE-and-pxe-server.md

 * reserve device under test so one else with intercept test execution - this is great in shared environment
 * check hardware configuration if it makes sense to run this test
-* automatially support all OSes exposed by `pxe-server`
+* automatically support all OSes exposed by `pxe-server`

 To verify our new kernel we would like to use last feature.
 Simplest `dev.robot` may look like that: